SUNDAY, FEBRUARY 15

 DINNER COURSES | 5:30 – 8:30 pm

-SC9: Clinical Informatics Needs Co-Organized with of an NGS Lab
+SC9: Clinical Informatics Needs of an NGS Lab - Detailed Agenda

 Alexis B. Carter, M.D., Assistant Professor, Pathology and Laboratory Medicine; Member, Center for Comprehensive Informatics; Director, Pathology Informatics, Emory University School of Medicine; Chair, AMP Informatics Interest Group; President, Association of Pathology Informatics

 Federico A. Monzon, M.D., FCAP, Director, Oncology, InVitae; Adjunct Faculty, Baylor College of Medicine

 Mark J. Routbort, M.D., Ph.D., Director, Computational and Integrational Pathology; Associate Professor, Hematopathology; Medical Director, Laboratory Informatics, UT MD Anderson Cancer Center

 SC10: Knowing Your NGS Analysis Upstream: Alignments and Variants - Detailed Agenda

 Gabe Rudy, Vice President, Product and Engineering, Golden Helix

 SC11: Regulatory Compliance in Molecular Diagnostics - Detailed Agenda

 Pamela L. Swatkowski, Director, Regulatory Affairs, Abbott Molecular, Inc.

 Melina Cimler, Ph.D.,Senior Vice President, Quality & Regulatory, Adaptive Biotechnologies